Ethan Cardwell

 Ethan Cardwell (born August 30, 2002) is a Canadian professional ice hockey right wing currently playing for the San Jose Barracuda in the American Hockey League (AHL) as a prospect to the San Jose Sharks in the National Hockey League.

 Playing career

 Cardwell was selected by the San Jose Sharks in the fourth-round, 121st overall, of the 2021 NHL entry draft.
 He was signed to a three-year, entry-level contract with the Sharks on April 15, 2023.
-On November 29, 2024, he scored his first NHL goal in an 8–5 win against the Seattle Kraken.
+He re-signed with the Sharks on a one-year contract in June 2026.